RabbitAtHope/rabbitathope.github.io/_posts/2025-05-15-an-actually-useful-security-checklist.md

 {: .box-note}
 *Common Port(s): **80** (HTTP), **443** (HTTPS), **8080** (Alternate HTTP), **8443** (Alternate HTTPS)*

-Unless otherwise stated, you will usually have to run the Tomcat shutdown and startup scripts (or restart the service if it's configured as one) to fully apply these changes.
+Unless otherwise stated, you will usually have to run the Tomcat shutdown and startup scripts (or restart the service if it's configured as one) to fully apply these changes. `$CATALINA_HOME` on most installations is something like `/home/tomcat/` or `/opt/tomcat/` (Debian/Ubuntu).

 ### 📌 Restrict Access To Manager Application

 The `context.xml` file controls access to the Manager Application that comes bundled with Tomcat.
-You will usually want to restrict this to only localhost access (127.0.0.1):
+You will usually want to restrict this to only localhost access (127.0.0.1).

+#### Debian/Ubuntu:

 ```console
 (editor) $CATALINA_HOME/webapps/manager/META-INF/context.xml